DJKozak/djkozak.github.io/README.txt

 timeline - Year circles need an icon; maybe a clock or calendar symbol?

 img's - check the alt and title properties on all of them to be sure they are correct

+nav - the "Darryn Kozak" brand button does not do anything.
+Should it?